The Protector (1985 film): Development

 An early incarnation of The Protector featured a different story written by veteran director Robert Clouse, and was going to be produced by Golden Harvest's go-to American partner Fred Weintraub, with a Christmas 1982 start date.
 However, that version was delayed after Project A went over schedule, then shelved.
 It would subsequently be repackaged as China O'Brien, an American launchpad for the studio's next contract star, Cynthia Rothrock.
-The film was rebooted when Golden Harvest's head of production Tom Gray reached out to director James Glickenhaus based on the success of The Exterminator.
+The film was rebooted when Golden Harvest's head of overseas production Tom Gray reached out to director James Glickenhaus based on the success of The Exterminator.
+The Exterminator had opened the same week as The Big Brawl, Golden Harvest's previous attempt at an American vehicle for Jackie Chan, and outgrossed it at the box office.

 Glickenhaus and Chan traveled to the 1984 Cannes Film Market to discuss the venture, which was promoted there under the slogan "When the no. 1 action director meets the no. 1 action star...
 Watch out!"

 Filming

-Photography was announced to start on October 1, 1984, in New York.
-The New York sessions consisted solely of exteriors bookending the film.
+Photography was announced to start on October 1, 1984, in New York City.
+The New York sessions consisted mostly of exteriors bookending the film.
 An avid motorsports fan, Glickenhaus owned the "Manhattan Express" powerboat seen in the East River chase, although only a replica was detonated at the end of it.
 That stunt was not executed by Chan, but by his friend and double Cheung Wing-fat.
-The rest of filming, including the interiors set in New York, took place two months later in Hong Kong.
+The rest of filming, including some of the interiors set in New York, took place two months later in Hong Kong.
 Chan suffered hand injuries during the shoot.